-Decomposers play a crucial role in ecosystems, breaking down organic matter and recycling nutrients that plants and animals need for growth.
+Decomposers play a key role in ecosystems, breaking down organic matter and recycling nutrients that plants and animals need for growth.
 They help maintain the natural balance and overall health of ecosystems through nutrient cycling and waste management.

 In an ecosystem, decomposers are incredibly important due to their contributions to nutrient cycling and waste management.
 They work to break down dead organisms, releasing valuable nutrients like carbon, nitrogen, and phosphorus that plants need for growth.
 Without decomposers, ecosystems would become overloaded with waste and organisms would be unable to access critical nutrients, eventually leading to the collapse of ecological systems.